adamgaynor/Spacecamp/README.md

 Each To-Do List can be assigned To-Do Items.
 These items are displayed below the list's title, and contain a checkbox to show if they have been completed.
 Each item has a title, and can optionally be assigned to a specific person who is collaborating on the site.
 Each item can also be edited by clicking the link that appears to its left when hovering over the item.

 ##Technology
 SpaceCamp is built using Ruby on Rails for the backend, and Backbone.js to implement an AJAX (Asynchronous JavaScript and XML) frontend.
+Oauth allows users to log in using their Google login information, instead of having to create completely new accounts.

 ###Backbone
 Backbone is a JavaScript library designed to facilitate the creation of single page webapps by incorporating the use of AJAX requests into its framework.